besongsamuel/rentals/supabase/DATABASE_SCHEMA_UPDATED.md

-  status TEXT DEFAULT 'available' CHECK (status IN ('available', 'assigned', 'maintenance', 'retired')), fuel_type TEXT CHECK (fuel_type IN ('gasoline', 'diesel', 'hybrid', 'electric')), transmission_type TEXT CHECK (transmission_type IN ('manual', 'automatic')), created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  status TEXT DEFAULT 'available' CHECK (status IN ('available', 'assigned', 'maintenance', 'retired')), fuel_type TEXT CHECK (fuel_type IN ('gasoline', 'diesel', 'hybrid', 'electric')), transmission_type TEXT CHECK (transmission_type IN ('manual', 'automatic')), is_available BOOLEAN NOT NULL DEFAULT true, -- When true, car is publicly visible to all authenticated users created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );
 ```

+**Purpose**: Stores car information with public visibility control
+**Features**:

+- `is_available` flag controls whether authenticated users can view the car
+- When `is_available = true`, any authenticated user can see the car details
+- Owners and assigned drivers can always view the car regardless of `is_available` status

 ### 5. `car_owners` (Additional car owners)